Religious ecstasy: Modern

-In modern Pentecostal, charismatic and spirit-filled Christianity, numerous examples of religious ecstasy have transpired, similar to historic revivals.
-These occurrences however, have changed significantly since the time of the Toronto Blessing phenomena and several other North American so-called revivals and outpourings from the mid 1990s.
-From that time, religious ecstasy in these movements has been characterized by increasingly unusual behaviors that are understood by adherents to be the anointing of the holy spirit and evidence of God's "doing a new work".
+In modern Pentecostal, Charismatic and Spirit-filled Christianity, numerous examples of religious ecstasy have transpired, similar to historic revivals.
+These occurrences have changed significantly since the time of the Toronto Blessing and several other North American so-called revivals and outpourings from the mid-1990s.
+From that time, religious ecstasy in these movements has been characterized by increasingly unusual behaviors that are understood by adherents to be the anointing of the Holy Spirit and evidence of God's "doing a new work".
 One of the most controversial and strange examples is that of spiritual birthing – a practice during which women, and at times even men, claim to be having actual contractions of the womb while they moan and retch as though experiencing childbirth.
 It is said to be a prophetic action bringing spiritual blessings from God into the world.
-Many believe spiritual birthing to be highly demonic in nature and more occult-like than Christian.
+Many believe spiritual birthing to be highly demonic and more occult-like than Christian.
 Religious ecstasy in these Christian movements has also been witnessed in the form of squealing, shrieking, an inability to stand or sit, uttering apocalyptic prophecies, holy laughter, crying and barking.
 Some people have made dramatic claims of sighting "gold dust", "angel feathers", "holy clouds", or the spontaneous appearance of precious gem stones during ecstatic worship events.
-Others have claimed to have received spontaneous gold tooth fillings.
-The Range Christian Fellowship in the conservative Australian city of Toowoomba demonstrates such displays of religious ecstasy on an almost weekly basis.
-In addition to all the above, worshippers there also use textile banners and during moments of religious ecstasy believe these banners carry special powers of "anointing" as a result of divinely inspired artwork.

-In hagiography (writings about Christian saints) many instances are recorded in which saints are granted ecstasies.
+In hagiographies (writings about Christian saints), many instances are recorded in which saints are granted ecstasies.
 According to the Catholic Encyclopedia religious ecstasy (called "supernatural ecstasy") includes two elements: one, interior and invisible, in which the mind rivets its attention on a religious subject, and another, corporeal and visible, in which the activity of the senses is suspended, reducing the effect of external sensations upon the subject and rendering him or her resistant to awakening.
 The witnesses of a Marian apparition often describe experiencing these elements of ecstasy.
+The term "transverberation" has been used to describe a form of religious ecstasy that feels as if one has been spiritually pierced.